hive-engine/nitrous/src/app/help/en/welcome.md

 ### <span id="Upvotes_and_Downvotes">Upvotes and Downvotes</span>

 Upvotes are Natural Medicine's way of saying you like someone's post or comment.
 To upvote, click on the *Upvote* icon at the bottom of the post/comment.
 This will reward the post with LOTUS. **If you also have Steem invested, it will upvote in Steem too.
-Notice that comments and upvotes on Natural Medicine will also appear on the other front ends.** Don't worry if you get a downvote - they are rare, and usually counted by upvotes.
+Notice that comments and upvotes on Natural Medicine will also appear on the other front ends.** Don't worry if you get a downvote - they are rare, and usually countered by upvotes.

 Our accounts will warn you if they're going to downvote you, and we only downvote if you've plagiarised or wrote a really terrible post just for the rewards!
 Be mindful about the quality we expect and read more about our posting guidelines [here](https://www.naturalmedicine.io/naturalmedicine/@naturalmedicine/standards-for-content-and-a-little-note-about-rewards-and-downvotes).
 We're happy to negotiate with you should you recieve a downvote you think you don't deserve - simply pop into our [Discord](https://discord.gg/2pwc5Gf) and ask there.